-- fines; - partial or total suspension of operations; - obligations to provide compensation for recovery works and environmental projects; - forfeiture of or restrictions on tax incentives and benefits; - closing of establishments or enterprises; and - forfeiture or suspension of participation in credit lines with official credit agencies.
+- · fines; - partial or total suspension of operations; - obligations to provide compensation for recovery works and environmental projects; - forfeiture of or restrictions on tax incentives and benefits; - · closing of establishments or enterprises; and - forfeiture or suspension of participation in credit lines with official credit agencies.

 The steel industry uses and generates substances that can cause environmental damages.
-The Company's Management conducts surveys periodically to identify areas potentially impacted and records as its best estimate of the costs for inspecting, treating and cleaning potentially impacted areas the amounts of R\$ 112,308 on December 31, 2019 (R\$ 60,913 recognized as current liabilities) and R\$ 132,646 on December 31, 2018 (R\$ 60,419 recognized as current liabilities).
+The Company's Management conducts surveys periodically to identify areas potentially impacted and records as its best estimate of the costs for inspecting, treating and cleaning potentially impacted areas the amounts of R\$ 297,094 on December 31, 2020 (R\$ 125,992 recognized as current liabilities and R\$171,102 as non-current liabilities), R\$ 112,308 on December 31, 2019 (R\$ 60,913 recognized as current liabilities and R\$ 51,395 as non-current liabilities) and R\$ 132,646 on December 31, 2018 (R\$ 60,419 recognized as current liabilities and R\$ 72,227 as non-current liabilities).
 The Company adopted assumptions and estimates to determine the amounts involved that could vary in the future due to the conclusion of the inspection and the assessment of the actual environmental impact at the time of the ultimate settlement.
 See Note 20 - Environmental Liabilities.

-On December 31, 2019, the updated present value of the total remaining Environmental Liabilities in Brazil amounted to R\$ 54.7 million.
-Some of these areas already have been remediated and others are being assessed.
+On December 31, 2020, the updated present value of the total remaining Environmental Liabilities in Brazil amounted to R\$ 141.7 million (R\$ 54.7 million on December 31, 2019).

 Gerdau Ameristeel and MacSteel estimated cleaning costs based on a review of the corrective activities estimated for each known contaminated location.
-Although the final costs associated with such corrective actions are not known precisely, the Company estimated the present value of the total remaining costs on December 31, 2019 of R\$ 57.6 million, which are accounted for as liabilities in its Consolidated Financial Statements.
+Although the final costs associated with such corrective actions are not known precisely, the Company estimated the present value of the total remaining costs on December 31, 2020 of R\$ 155.4 million (R\$ 57.6 million on December 31, 2019), which are accounted for as liabilities in its Consolidated Financial Statements.